Social security reform on the cards

-Cape town - Moves are afoot to improve the social security system, Social Development Minister Bathabile Dlamini
+Cape town - Moves are afoot to improve the social security system, Social Development Minister Bathabile Dlamini said on Friday.

 South Africa had made progress towards establishing a comprehensive system of social security, she told a media briefing at Parliament.